mantidproject/documents/Design/SANS/NewISISDesign/Design_Document.md

 As per requirement [R.2.4](User_Requirements.md#R.2.4) the reduction of a single run should be the limit case of the reduction of a batch file.
 Currently the implementations are slightly different.
-Unifying the two approaches will increase maintainability considerably
+Unifying the two approaches will increase maintainability considerably.

 ### SANS State

 The current ISIS SANS system suffers from a state which is distributed and stored in many different places.
 The state for a the SANS reduction system should be localized and complete, i.e. it defines the entire reduction.

 A design document for a `SANSState` approach is available [here](SANSState/SANSState.md).

-The `SANSState` contains a complete set of information to define a single reduction.
+The `SANSStateComplete` contains a complete set of information to define a single reduction.

 ### Batch reduction

-Starting point of a reduction is a collection of `SANSState`s which define one reduction per `SANSState`.
+Starting point of a reduction is a collection of `SANSStateComplete` objects which define one reduction per `SANSStateComplete`.
 This batch reduction is handled by a work-flow algorithm `SANSBatchReduction`.
 It should be able to operate the individual reductions in parallel (does this mean, we need to implement it in `C++`?), which is in line with requirement [R.3.2](#User_Requirements#R.3.2).